navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 ![Adi Sankara's Digvijaya](https://www.kamakoti.org/kamakoti/details/Adi%20Sankara's%20Travel%20Map.jpg)

-Just as nihilism became the reason for the switch from Buddhism to Adwaita, Bhakti became the instigating force for the emergence and popularization of Vishistadwaita, which allowed for Bhakti as potential path to liberation through qualified non-dualism.
+Just as nihilism became the reason for the switch from Buddhism to Adwaita, Bhakti became the instigating force for the emergence and popularization of Vishistadwaita, which allowed for Bhakti as a potential path to liberation through qualified non-dualism.
 Ramanuja also broke away from Sankara and the Vedic traditions in disqualifying the varna system as a gatekeeper.

-Later on, Madhava takes this further by propounding that true Bhakti is not possible in monist or qualified-monist framework and hence establishing one of the very first dualist frameworks in Dwaita.
+Later on, Madhava takes this further by propounding that true Bhakti is not possible in a monist or qualified-monist framework and hence establishing one of the very first dualist frameworks in Dwaita.
 He also brought back the Varna system as a mainstay in his philosophies.

 It is important to note that each of these transition periods relied on extensive argumentation, interpretation and re-interpretation of texts from competing and ancestral schools of thought, and persuasion of the masses through public debates and published critiques.